-Click here to download the internet’s most complete, current and sortable list of the world’s largest-attendance churches.
+Click here to access the internet’s most complete, current and sortable list of the world’s largest-attendance churches.
 This global list is growing weekly — especially with help from viewers like you!
-You can sort it by continent, country, city, church size, pastor name, year pastor started, year the church was founded, theological family, whether it’s multisite, whether it has branches in the U.S., and more.
+You can sort it by continent, country, city, church size, pastor name, year pastor started, year the church was founded, theological family, whether it’s multisite, whether it has branches in the United States, and more.
 You will also see a growing number of links to photos and videos from each church.

-I’ve been researching global megachurches since 1991, contributing to a North American megachurch list (click here to open it) since 2006, and posting this global version online since 2010.
+I’ve been researching global megachurches since 1991, contributing to a North American megachurch list (click here to open it) of U.S. and Canadian churches since 2006, and posting this global version online since 2010.
 I’m the first to quickly acknowledge that it’s a nearly impossible task without help from readers like you who are warmly invited to offer suggestions, additions and corrections.
 Please contact me, Warren Bird, Ph.D., at email@example.com.

 The list is not based on membership, seating capacity or building size but on actual worship attendance — adults and children, all services, all physical campuses on an average weekend for the year, not counting anyone twice.
 It is limited to Protestant congregations.
 Multisite churches are counted as part of one congregation if they are all under the same leader and governance, adhere to the same doctrine, identify together under a similar name or association, and share finances at some level.